iExecBlockchainComputing/documentation/for-developers/your-first-app.md

 Sometimes things don't work out right the first time and you may need to [Debug your tasks](for-developers/advanced/task-feedback.md).

+{% hint style="warning" %}
+As a developer, remember that execution logs are not only accessible the requester of the task, but are also natively accessible by:
+- the workerpool manager
+- worker(s) involved in the task
+{% endhint %}

 ## Publish your app on the iExec marketplace

 ```bash